Conversations on Diversity and Inclusion

-The Conversations on Diversity and Inclusion (CODI) series focuses on the complexities of group and individual identities and how they influence one another.
-Each year, individuals committed to equity, diversity and inclusion are given Diversity & Inclusion Achievement Awards.
+The Conversations on Equity, Diversity and Inclusion (COEDI) series focuses on the complexities of group and individual identities and how they influence one another.

 September 2